Unit Titles & Incorporated Societies

 - unit titles’ disputes.

-Further, our lawyers are actively involved in industry bodies such as, Strata Community Association New Zealand and the Australian College of Community Association Lawyers Inc. We are also actively involved in unit titles law reform.
+Further, our lawyers are actively involved in industry bodies such as the Australian College of Strata Lawyers Inc. We are also actively involved in unit titles law reform.
 We keep our clients up to date with regular newsletters and with our popular in-house lunchtime seminar series.

 We also offer experienced and practical advice on the establishment and operation of incorporated societies.
 We advise developers on the necessity and desirability of an incorporated society as a management tool in the context of land development, and the establishment of incorporated societies.
 We advise incorporated societies on their rights and obligations, governance issues, and amendments to their constitutions.